cmoore-eie/Guidewire_PlantUML/README.md

 This project will enable the Guidewire entity definitions to be used in creating a set of files for PlantUML.
 The process is controled through information in a json file.

+For a more complete writeup please visit [cmoore.pl](https://chrismoore.pl/visualising-guidewire-entities/)

 Version 2 - Preprocesses the objects into an array to alow for better processing, this removes fk's where there is an array on the other side.
 Version 1 - Initial commit of the code